grompe/BTWTweak/README.md

 [BTWTweak](http://grompe.org.ru/btwtweak/) is a mod that is intended to improve Better Than Wolves mod experience.

-Assuming BTWTweak v0.9k and Better Than Wolves 4.A2 Timing Rodent b, (as of 07 Jan 2017) here is the list of changes.
+Assuming BTWTweak v0.9o and Better Than Wolves 4.A9, (as of 25 Feb 2018) here is the list of changes.

 # When launching Minecraft: